The Intersection of Autism and ADHD in Women

 Diagnostic Challenges

-Women often mask their symptoms to align with societal expectations, making it harder for healthcare providers to identify their neurodivergent traits.
-This masking leads to misdiagnosis or delayed diagnosis.
-Additionally, the overlapping traits between autism and ADHD further complicate the diagnostic process, requiring careful evaluation by experienced professionals.
+Women often mask their symptoms to align with societal expectations.
+This makes it harder for healthcare providers to identify neurodivergent traits.
+Masking leads to misdiagnosis or delayed diagnosis.

 Common Traits in Women with Autism and ADHD